marktennyson/flask-mailing/docs/index.md

 # Flask-mailing

-The flask-mailing simple lightweight mail system, sending emails and attachments(individual && bulk)
+The flask-mailing simple lightweight mail system, sending emails and attachments(individual && bulk) fully asynchronusly.

+Flask_Mail is dead now.
+To use the mail service with your project you can use eaither [Flask-Mailing](https://github.com/marktennyson/flask-mailing) for legacy or [Flask-Mailman](https://github.com/waynerv/flask-mailman) for Django type implementation.

+Flask-Mailing is a fork of `Sabuhi's` Fastapi-Mail package, providing similar functionality.
+99% of the work was done by him, and the fork was made mainly provide the same features and the apis for the Flask Microframework.

 <!-- [![MIT licensed](https://img.shields.io/github/license/marktennyson/flask-mailing)](https://raw.githubusercontent.com/marktennyson/flask-mailing/master/LICENSE)
 [![GitHub stars](https://img.shields.io/github/stars/marktennyson/flask-mailing.svg)](https://github.com/marktennyson/flask-mailing/stargazers)